kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Because of the class name change and because of [CSS descendant selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors "Read about CSS descendant selectors"), the `.js #no-js-searchbox` selector will work and set our Google CSE search box to `display:none`.
 But if JavaScript is disabled, the regular expression search won't happen.

-If the regular expression search doesn't happen, it means that the `no-js` class will remain in the `<html>` tag and that the `.js #no-js-searchbox` selector cannot be applied; in other words, *__if JavaScript is diabled, the Google CSE search box, so the search box will be visible.__* This is exactly what we want.
+If the regular expression search doesn't happen, it means that the `no-js` class will remain in the `<html>` tag and that the `.js #no-js-searchbox` selector cannot be applied; in other words, *__if JavaScript is disabled, the Google CSE search box will be visible.__* This is exactly what we want.

 As the comments say, this code is currently built into [Modernizr](http://modernizr.com/, "Read about the Modernizr feature detection library") so if Modernizr's already on your page, you don't need this code.

-Also, it's suggested that Modernizr be placed in the `<head>` tag so it can do work before the DOM starts loading.
+Also, it's suggested that Modernizr be placed in the `<head>` tag so it can do work before DOM starts building the visible page content.
 We're treating this piece of code the same way for the same reason.

 And as noted in the comments, this code is placed in its own JS file instead of inline because it's a best practice as per the Content Security Policy (CSP) that's starting to gain a consensus.
 Mike West's [Content Security Policy article on HTML5 Rocks](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) breaks it down really well and you should [read the W3C's Content Security Policy spec](http://www.w3.org/TR/CSP/ "Read the W3C's Content Security Policy spec") sooner than later.